 We need to make an effort and recycle as much as possible.
 I am aware that some municipalities don’t have a recycling system, and that brings me into the next thing to do.

 Get involved with the local government in your municipallity; make sure they are taking the steps necessary to deal with this problem.
 Two things that each municipality should have is a recycling system and a system for disposing of garbage the right way.
 Get involved!

 Get involve and volunteer to clean a river, lake, or the beach.
 There are local organizations that can use your help in collecting garbage from the streets.

 The ideas mentioned above can be implemented to help resolve the issue our beautiful country is dealing with.
 We need to get involved and find a solution to this problem.

 About pollution in El Salvador.

-The pollution in El Salvador, especially the trash issue is a big problem that we need to solve collectively as a society; we need to leave a better country to our grandchildren.
+The pollution in El Salvador, especially the trash issue is a big problem that we need to solve collectively as a society; also, air quality in El Salvador is something that we need to pay attention to as well.
+We need to leave a better country for our grandchildren.